Glen Oak flood map & planning overlays

 Is Glen Oak flood-prone?

-Very little of Glen Oak carries a mapped flood overlay.
+Flood mapping covers Glen Oak and none of the suburb falls within a mapped flood overlay.
 Flood overlays vary block to block, so whether a particular lot is affected needs a property-level check.

 Is Glen Oak bushfire-prone?